QAInsights/Testing-Jokes-Memes/CONTRIBUTING.md

 ```
 Add your image to images dir.
-Add reference in the README file at the bottom.
+Add below reference in the README.md at the top.
 ![ALT TEXT](./images/<path of file>.jpeg)

+> Credit <Name or Reference link>

 ***
 ```